-Is the only part of the Act that is breed specific.
+Section 1 is the only part of the Act that is breed specific.
 The police have power of seizure and there is a presumption for destruction UNLESS the courts are satisfied that the dog poses no danger to public safety.

 - It is a criminal offence for any person, whether owner or person in charge to allow a dog to be dangerously out of control in a public place, or a private place in which the dog is not permitted to be.

 - This section of the Act applies to ALL dogs, whether pure bred, cross bred or mongrel.